-Creating a prototype is one of the most rewarding things you can do in the process of developing a new product.
+Product prototyping is one of the most rewarding things you can do in the process of developing a new product.

+Making a prototype of your product is the first big step on the long road to developing a new product.
+It’s an exciting moment when you can hold your idea in your hands and see it come to life.
 A prototype will bring your dream to life in a way that your one-dimensional concept sketch just simply cannot do.

 But the benefits of a prototype go way higher than the visual satisfaction of an actual sample of your product.
 They can promote a new product development process in many ways.